Igor-Schukin/GuidesPull/A11Y progs/README.md

 3)??????
 4)PROFIT!
 ```
-### IF YOU HAVE BLACK SCREEN WHEN YOU ARE OPENING VSCODE A.K.A DOOMSCREEN
+### IF YOU HAVE BLACK SCREEN WHEN YOU ARE OPENING VSCODE A-K-A DOOMSCREEN
 Problem source is in the version of your VScode or in linux.Here is two ways how to fix it
 downgrade your vscode to stable version or turn off gpu(personally it did not helped me)
 ```shell